ecthelion99/element_robotics_task/README.md

 - ESTOP: The estop functionality only interupts the action started by the `waypoint_action_client`.
 This should be made safer and the `/cmd_vel` should be set to zeros to stop the rover.
 - No Tests: Testing was not completed.
 This would have involved launching a headless simulation.
 Providing a set of goals and testing the `true` position when a goal is reached.
 The touch sensor also would have been used to check for collisions.
 - RVIZ issues: When using NavigateThroughPoses the goals are not shown as poses in rviz.
 When the action is cancelled the path still displays.
 - Range: There is a limited range.
+Resolution of the global map could be decreased and map size increased to help improve it.

 ### TODO
 - [ ] Make Tests